-- 21. (1) A person seeking accreditation must apply in accordance with the procedures 25 prescribed by the Council. - (2) The Council must- - (a) evaluate every application for accreditation in accordance with its procedures; - (b) issue a certificate of accreditation to applicants that meet required criteria, specifying conditions applicable to the accreditation. - (3) The Council may formulate and make publicly available rules consistent with the provisions of this Act on any matter necessary or expedient for the administration of this Act including- - (a) the form and procedure for applications for accreditation; - (b) the fees applicable to different categories of accreditation; - (c) the fees for training or other projects undertaken; and - (d) the proper use within the Republic of the name, accreditation logo or accreditation symbol of the Council. - (4) The Minister may prescribe standards, procedures and related matters for the Council to follow in assessing whether an applicant for accreditation meets the 40 requirements of this section. - (5) The Council is the only institution which may accredit language practitioners.
+20. (1) Any person seeking accreditation must apply in accordance with the procedures prescribed by the Board.

+(2) The Council must-

+- (a) evaluate every application for accreditation in accordance with procedures and criteria determined by the Board; and - (b) issue a certificate of accreditation to applicants that meet required criteria, specifying any conditions applicable to the accreditation. - (3) The Board may formulate and make publicly available rules consistent with the 2 provisions of this Act on any matter necessary or expedient for the administration of this Act including- - (a) the form and procedure for applications for accreditation; - (b) the fees applicable to different categories of accreditation; - (c) the fees for training or other projects undertaken; and

+- (d) the proper use within the Republic of the name, accreditation logo or accreditation symbol of the Council. - (4) The Minister may prescribe standards, procedures and related matters for the Council to follow in assessing whether an applicant for accreditation meets the requirements of this section.

+(5) The Council is the only institution which may accredit language practitioners.